highcharts/highcharts/docs/stock/pointandfigure.md

 Point and Figure series accepts the data only in `[x, close]` or `{x, close}` format, which then gets calculated internally to `[{ x, [y], marker }]` groups with unique x values for each array element, which creates up and down trend columns.
 After that, the groups are parsed into Highcharts data format of `[{ x, y, marker }]`, where for each `y` value in the group column, a new point is created, to create individual points in Point and Figure columns.

-### New options
+### Options specific to the P&F series
-Point and Figure series adds the following features to the chart:
+In addition to inherited series options, the following options control how the P&F series works:
 - new `cross` symbol,
 - [`boxSize`](https://api.highcharts.com/highstock/plotOptions.pointandfigure.boxSize) API option,
 - [`reversalAmount`](https://api.highcharts.com/highstock/plotOptions.pointandfigure.reversalAmount) API option,